 During the current reporting year, the Trustee completed the manager selection exercise and introduced sustainable Buy & Maintain Credit into the strategy via the LGIM Future World Net Zero Buy & Maintain Credit fund.
 The fund is held with LGIM, the manager of the LDI portfolio, and this enables ease of access to collateral in any future periods of gilt yield volatility.
 The fund was deemed suitable because its high level of focus on ESG, in-line with the aspirational ESG policies of Bupa Group.
-During the current reporting year, the Trustee also reintroduced sustainable passive equity via the SSGA World TPI Climate Transition Index Equity fund; this fund had been sold during the period of gilt market volatility in the previous reporting year.
+The Trustee also reintroduced sustainable passive equity via the SSGA World TPI Climate Transition Index Equity fund; this fund had been sold during the period of gilt market volatility in the previous reporting year.

-There have been no other manager selection exercises undertaken during the current reporting year.
+There have been no other manager changes or selection exercises undertaken during the year.